-“To love an addict is to run out of tears.” ~ Sandy Swensen, author of The Joey Song: A Mother’s Story of Her Son’s Addiction Codependent people allow their wants, needs, and responsibilities to become secondary to those of the addict.
-It is accurate to say that they “need to be needed”, because a codependent’s identity is largely defined by all they do for their addicted loved one.
-This is particularly true in relationships impacted by addiction.
-Frequently, the non-drug-using/non-drinking partner becomes the “caretaker” of the addict, whether they like it or not.
-It becomes their job to clean up the addict’s messes.
-This warped dynamic causes the codependent to suffer just as much as the addict.
-The other areas of their life are significantly and negatively impacted because they focus all their time, attention, energy, and resources on the person with the SUD.
-Eventually, codependents start to resent all the one-sided “sacrifices” they are making for their “unappreciative” substance-abusing loved one.
-They become:
+The non-drug-using or non-drinking partner frequently becomes the “caretaker” of the person struggling, whether they like it or not.
+This warped dynamic causes the codependent to suffer just as much as those struggling with addiction.
+The other areas of their life are significantly and negatively impacted because they focus all their time, attention, energy, and resources on the person struggling with an SUD.
+Eventually, codependents resent all the one-sided “sacrifices” they make for their “unappreciative” substance-abusing loved one.

-In other words, the SOBER person becomes just as sick as the ADDICTED one.
+In other words, the sober person becomes just as sick as those struggling with an SUD.
 Their life spirals out of control as they allow the other person’s addiction to control them.

 Signs of a Codependent Relationship

-“A codependent person is one who has let another person’s behavior affect him or her and who is obsessed with controlling that person’s behavior.” ~ Melody Beattie, author of Codependent No More: How to Stop Controlling Others and Start Caring for Yourself What is the difference between caring and supportive interdependence relationship and a codependent one?
+What is the difference between a caring and supportive interdependent relationship and a codependent one?
 Here is a short test you can give yourself that lists some of the warning signs of codependency.
 Do you:

 - Have low self-esteem?

 - Have difficulty expressing your feelings or thoughts?

 - Feel shame or embarrassment because of your loved one’s addiction?